just-noticeable/damroo/brace-brace-brace.md

 - Are unfairly prevented and unjustly prohibited, from purchasing a proper health insurance plan from the market;

-- And also end up giving actual credit to the inefficiencies of various CAPs via their Central Government based employers, so that the Ministry of Finance can do large-scale accounting wizardry with RBI's black-boxed accounts.
+- And also end up giving unjustly extracted credit, to various CAPs via their Central Government based employers despite the inefficiencies of those bureaucracies, so that the Ministry of Finance can do large-scale accounting wizardry with RBI's black-boxed accounts.

 <br>